 Cecil Shorts Contract Information:

-Signed a two-year deal with the Texans in March of 2015.
+Signed a contract with the Buccaneers in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Cecil Shorts – simply subscribe now.

 |Receiving||Rec Distance||Big Rec Games||Rushing||Kick Ret||Punt Ret||Fumbles|

 |2016 Proj||28||TB||Subscribe now to see our 2013 projections for Cecil Shorts|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Receiving Stats||Red Zone Targets||Rushing Stats||Red Zone Runs|

 |2016 Proj||28||TB||Subscribe now to see our 2016 projections for Cecil Shorts|